Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Results

 \subsubsection{Latent uncertainty}

 Characterization of latents through filter properties informs us how the \emph{mean} of the posterior is modulated by image properties.
-However, this analysis conveys little information about how the variance of the posterior, i.e. the uncertainty of inferences, is modulated by the input.
 In order to characterize the relationship between how stimulus content and contrast selectively contribute to latent activations, we characterize the posteriors through the signal mean, signal variance, and noise (or posterior) variance using natural image patches that display changes in their effective contrast level.
-These quantities are estimated in all cases as averages over the $\mathbf{z}$ latents (\textbf{Methods}).
-Both VAEs and EA-VAEs showed (as expected) increased signal mean and signal variance with higher contrast, as posteriors moved away from the prior and became more distinct (\Cref{fig:discrepancy}, cf. b, c and d, top and middle panels).
-However, in standard VAEs, posterior uncertainty (noise variance) does not decrease with increasing contrast in the standard VAE (\Cref{fig:discrepancy}c, bottom).
+These quantities are estimated in all cases as averages over the $\mathbf{z}$ latents and over images binned according to true contrast (Supplementary \Cref{subsec:uncertainty_latent}).
+Both VAEs and EA-VAEs showed increased signal mean and signal variance with higher contrast, as posteriors moved away from the prior and became more distinct (\Cref{fig:intro}, cf. c and d, top and middle panels).
+However, in standard VAEs, posterior uncertainty (noise variance) does not decrease with increasing contrast (\Cref{fig:intro}c, bottom).
 Particularly, as contrast tends to zero, and local orientations become progressively harder to distinguish, posterior uncertainty fails to converge to the prior uncertainty.
 In contrast, EA-VAEs display a decreasing uncertainty for higher contrasts.
-Consistently with the assumptions of the generative model, as contrast decreases below the assumed pixel noise level, the reported noise variance in the EA-VAE saturates at the level of prior uncertainty (\Cref{fig:discrepancy}d, bottom panel).
-This observation is also consistent with the fact that the latent $s$ is inferred as zero below this level (\Cref{fig:discrepancy}h).
+Consistent with the assumptions of the generative model, as contrast decreases below the assumed pixel noise level, the reported noise variance in the EA-VAE saturates at the level of prior uncertainty (\Cref{fig:intro}d, bottom panel).
+This observation is also consistent with the fact that the latent $s$ is inferred as close to zero below this level (\Cref{fig:intro}h).
+Moreover, as expected given its multiplicative role, $s$ grows monotonically with image contrast in EA-VAEs trained on natural images (\Cref{fig:intro}h).
+These results suggest that the explaining away variable $s$ could be playing the role of a signal-to-noise ratio estimate, with low values corresponding to an interpretation that the image is mostly noise, and consequently the posteriors for other latents relax towards the prior (see Supplementary \Cref{subsec:role_s}).
+We note that the results obtained for this homogeneous variant of the EA-VAE were qualitatively analogous to the ones obtained for the other EA-VAE variations: with the scaling variable parametrized by lognormal or gamma distributions (\Cref{SIfig:natural}).